TrevorRJones/DataScience_FinalProject/README.md

 # DataScience_FinalProject
 Final project for Econ 5253, Data Science for Economists with Dr. Tyler Ransom.

-Project focus is applications of machine learning and the NFL draft.
+The focus of this project is application of multiple machine learning methods to NFL combine data with the goal of predicting player draft stock.

 |  | Trevor Jones |
 |--------------|--------------------------------------------------------------|